ViralLab/GlobalDiplomacyNet-Dataset/README.md

 # GlobalDiplomacyNet

 ## Overview
-This repository contains the reproduction code for the [paper_name](https://www.globaldiplomacy.net).
+This repository contains the reproduction code for the paper [Quantifying Global Foreign Affairs with a Multimodal Dataset of Diplomatic Websites](https://www.globaldiplomacy.net) by Nihat Mugurtay, Kaan Guray Sirin , Mehrdad Heshmat Najafabad, Ahmet Taha Kahya, Fazli Goktug Yilmaz , Yasser Zouzou, Batuhan Bahceci , Ayca Demir , Dogukan Tosun, Meltem Müftüler-Baç, Onur Varol.

 ## Reference to Dataset
 Detailed description about the data can be found on [Harvard Dataverse](https://doi.org/10.7910/DVN/OFN15B).
 Please refer to the dataset’s README or the journal paper for any details regarding data fields, folder structures or the content.